Web Presence Optimization Strategy Guide

 About the Author

 Tyler Tafelsky is an SEO and web presence optimization specialist here at the Web Presence Group.
-With over 6 years of experience in the SEO and web marketing profession, Tyler handles a wide range of campaigns for local, enterprise-level, and even internationally-focused companies.
+With over 6 years of experience in the SEO and search marketing profession, Tyler handles a wide range of campaigns for local, enterprise-level, and even internationally-focused companies.
 To learn more Tyler, you can connect with Tyler on Google+.